lucaliebenberg/post-it/postms/README.md

 # Postit

-Postit is a Django-based web application for creating and managing posts.
-Users can create, edit, delete, and view posts.
+Postit is a Django-based web application for creating and managing posts, for those who are wanting to share their services online.
+Users can create, edit, delete their posts, and view everyones posts.

 ## Table of Contents
 - [Features](#features)